pkozlovskiy/modelina/examples/dart-generate-json-annotation/README.md

 # Dart Data Models with json_annotation

-A basic example of how to use Modelina and output a Go data model.
+A basic example of how to use Modelina and output a Dart data model.

 ## How to run this example